IT22898920/Food-Application-App-2024/README.md

 # Food-Application-App-2024
+Android studio & Kotlin

-The waste food management system features Google authentication for secure login, allows users to buy, sell, and share food items, offers recipe suggestions for surplus ingredients, includes a feedback mechanism for user interaction, and provides a health diary for promoting mindful consumption and well-being.
+The waste food management system integrates Google authentication for secure login and offers functionalities for buying, selling, and sharing food items.
+It includes recipe suggestions for utilizing surplus ingredients and a feedback mechanism for user interaction.
+The platform also features a health diary to promote mindful consumption and overall well-being.